patriciabet/mobile-fall-screening/README.md

    in active community-dwelling older persons with no recent history of falls"

-   the paper is currently published at Experimental Gerontology
+   the paper is currently published at Experimental Gerontology,
    link:
    https://www.sciencedirect.com/science/article/pii/S0531556520304873